yingweiwo

 Additional Infomation

-Used in homozygous familial hypercholesterolemia (HoFH) patients to reduce low-density lipoprotein cholesterol (LDL-C), total cholesterol (TC), apolipoprotein B (apo B), and non-high-density lipoprotein cholesterol (non-HDL-C).
+For use in patients with homozygous familial hypercholesterolemia (HoFH) to lower low-density lipoprotein cholesterol (LDL-C), total cholesterol (TC), apolipoprotein B (apo-B), and non-high-density lipoprotein cholesterol (non-HDL-C).

 Mechanism of Action

-Juxtapid directly binds and inhibits microsomal triglyceride transfer protein (MTP), which resides in the lumen of the endoplasmic reticulum, thereby preventing the assembly of apo B-containing lipoproteins in enterocytes and hepatocytes.
+Juxtapid directly binds to and inhibits microsomal triglyceride transfer protein (MTP), which is located within the endoplasmic reticulum lumen, thereby preventing the assembly of apolipoprotein B lipoprotein in intestinal and hepatocyte cells.
 This inhibits the synthesis of chylomicrons and very low-density lipoprotein (VLDL).
-The inhibition of the synthesis of VLDL leads to reduced levels of plasma low-density lipoprotein cholesterol (LDL-C).
+Inhibition of VLDL synthesis reduces plasma low-density lipoprotein cholesterol (LDL-C) levels.

-Juxtapid is indicated as an adjunct to a low-fat diet and other lipid-lowering treatments, including LDL apheresis where available, to reduce low-density lipoprotein cholesterol (LDL-C), total cholesterol (TC), apolipoprotein B (apo B), and non-high-density lipoprotein cholesterol (non-HDL-C) in patients with homozygous familial hypercholesterolemia (HoFH). /Included in US product label/
+Juxtapid is indicated for patients with homozygous familial hypercholesterolemia (HoFH) as adjunctive therapy to a low-fat diet and other lipid-lowering therapies (including LDL plasma exchange, if feasible) to reduce patients' low-density lipoprotein cholesterol (LDL-C), total cholesterol (TC), apolipoprotein B (apo B), and non-high-density lipoprotein cholesterol (non-HDL-C) levels. /US Product Label Includes/

-Because of the risk of hepatotoxicity, lomitapide is available only under a restricted distribution program (Juxtapid Risk Evaluation and Mitigation Strategies (REMS)).
-Healthcare providers and pharmacies must be certified with the Juxtapid REMS program before they can prescribe or dispense lomitapide.
+Due to the risk of hepatotoxicity, lomitabine is only available under a restricted distribution program (Juxtapid Risk Assessment and Mitigation Strategy (REMS)).

 Drug Warnings

-For more Drug Warnings (Complete) data for Lomitapide (22 total), please visit the HSDB record page.
+For more complete (22) drug warnings for Lomitapide, please visit the HSDB records page.

 Pharmacodynamics